MRASL/documentation/UAV/AscTec/Firefly/Firefly_with_Vicon_Tutorial.md

   * Simulation: successfull test of your own controller on GAZEBO
   * Packages installed
     * Firefly OBC
-      * [asctec_mav_framework](https://github.com/MRASL/asctec_mav_framework): framework for data aquisition and position control to be used with the highlevel processor of Ascending Technologies helicopters
+      * [asctec_mav_framework](https://github.com/MRASL/asctec_mav_framework): framework for data aquisition and position control to be used with the highlevel (HL) processor of Ascending Technologies helicopters
       * [MSF](https://github.com/ethz-asl/ethzasl_msf): Modular framework for multi sensor fusion based  on an Extended Kalman Filter
       * Controller: in this tutorial, the [gain-scheduling controller](https://github.com/MRASL/gsft_control) will be tested
     * Remote Computer